-The areca is a cane type palm with several common names including butterfly palm.
+The areca is a cane-type palm with several common names including butterfly palm.
 This species displays similar fronds as the kentia and grows up to 8ft tall, which makes it a great focal point of large rooms or within office reception areas.
 Growing is easy and very similar to many of the other palms.
-This species is the most popular grown indoors from it’s genus (dypsis) and sold at many garden stores.
+This species is the most popular grown indoors from its genus (dypsis) and is sold at many garden stores.

 Sago Palm – Cycas Revoluta

 The sago palm is named palm, although it’s not a true palm (just has similar looks).
 It will not grow well like many other palms in low light conditions and prefers above-average humidity levels.
 Growing up to about 2ft tall indoors this species is a slow grower – so plenty of patience is needed for a young plant.
 If you have pets think twice about growing a sago palm because it’s highly toxic and can cause death if ingested.